What does your current journey look like?

-Here are some things to remember about your journey and your plot line:
+Life is a journey.
+Things to remember about your journey and your plot line:

 1. We have some control over our journey.
 We get to choose our actions and reactions.
 While we can’t control other characters or the future, we get to be in charge of ourselves.

 2. We know some things about this plot line.
 We have an enemy.
 We have a lover, comforter, and Savior.
 We have a helper living inside us.
 We know we will never be forsaken for any reason.
-We know the glorious ending and who wins this conmic battle.
+We know the glorious ending and who wins this cosmic battle.
 We know our marching orders: love God and others.

 3. Our journey is supposed to change us, improve us, develop us into better characters.
 Just like characters in a book are supposed to change because of the conflict they face, so we too need to change.